-- Preparation of EU news updates and a weekly institutional agenda for members.
+- Preparation of EU news updates and a weekly institutional agenda for members

-- Assist with research and writing of European Movement policy positions.
+- Assist with research and writing of European Movement policy positions

-- Provide logistical and organisational support ahead of European Movement events.
+- Provide logistical and organisational support ahead of European Movement events

-- Support European Movement communications activities around events.
+- Support European Movement communications activities around events

-- Edit and provide content for the European Movement website.
+- Edit and provide content for the European Movement website

-- Assist with social media (Twitter and Facebook), including infographics and short videos
+- Assist with creating content for social media (Twitter and Facebook), including infographics and short videos

 Eligibility and requirements

-- An interest in EU Affairs.
+- An interest in EU Affairs

-- Good organisational skills and an ability to cope with fast-changing environments.
+- Good organisational skills and an ability to cope with fast-changing environments

 Please note that there is no budget foreseen for this position.
 As such, candidates are required to be in full time education at the time of their application, and fulfilling a work placement requirement at university, with funding such as an Erasmus grant available to cover their internship.
 Monthly travel costs in Brussels are covered by us.